Hosting and bandwidth provided by MacAce.net.

 Performance & Value Summary

-For those who have basic needs or who are on a tight budget, the standard Core i5 configurations of the "Mid-2011" MacBook Air should be sufficient (although a used MacBook Air would be less expensive still).
+For those who have basic needs or who are on a tight budget, the standard Core i5 configurations of the "Mid-2011" MacBook Air should be sufficient (although an older used MacBook Air would be less expensive still).
 What is a minor amount of money to one person may be substantial to another.
 Consequently, whether or not the extra performance of a "Mid-2011" MacBook Air model custom configured with a Core i7 processor is "worth it" likewise may be a decision based on personal finances.

 Ultimately, however, the 11-Inch "Mid-2011" MacBook Air upgraded with a Core i7 processor is a good value and money well spent.
 Only those who really need the most power possible in a 13-Inch MacBook Air should consider the Core i7 processor upgrade as the performance-to-value ratio still is worthwhile, but less attractive.